luongphambao/mlops-diabetes-prediction/README_cloud.md

 #### 2.2.
 Deploy application to GKE cluster manually
 Diabetes machine learning  service will be deployed with `NodePort` type (nginx ingress will route the request to this service) and 2 replica pods that maintain by `Deployment`.

-Each pod contains the container running the [text-image retrieval application](https://github.com/duongngyn0510/text-image-retrieval).
+Each pod contains the container running the [diabetes-prediction][(https://github.com/luongphambao/mlops-diabetes-prediction](https://github.com/luongphambao/mlops-diabetes-prediction)).

 The requests will initially arrive at the Nginx Ingress Gateway and will subsequently be routed to the service within the `model-serving` namespace of the GKE cluster.